 Step #1: Get a Place to Stay for Two Weeks—or More

 Since you’re trying to live like a local as much as possible, try to find a condominium rental, as opposed to staying on a resort.
-A resort stay offers you a number of luxuries you may not have at home, such as daily maid service, fresh towel and linens at the push of a button and amenities like a pool and restaurants on property.
+A resort stay offers you a number of luxuries you may not have at home, such as daily maid service, fresh towel, and linens at the push of a button and amenities like a pool and restaurants on property.

-For that reason, hotel life won’t give you a real sense for what living on Guam is actually like.
+For that reason, hotel life won’t give you a real sense of what living on Guam is actually like.
 You want to get a feel for things like doing your own laundry, buying and cooking food and navigating the island to run errands.

 At the end of the day, you’ll get a much better sense of what Guam is really like if you’re able to get housing that mimics apartment or house living, rather than resort life.

 To help you secure the right spot, try the following resources:

 - VRBO also has a few properties that fit these requirements.